kha-dinh/bibli-ls/README.md

 # Or for Arch
 pipx install . # --force-reinstall if needed
 # And Nix
 nix build # The built package will be available in `./result`.
+You can also use `nix run`
 ```